copleykj/socialize-cloudinary/README.md

 ### Client

 On the client side, the config method takes an object with a `cloud` key which contains a key `cloudName`.
 No other configuration values are necessary and you should take care not to expose your api key and secret to the client.

+> __Note__
+>
+> If Meteor.settings is setup as specified above you will not need to do this step.
+See note about auto configuration above.

 ```javascript
 import { Cloudinary } from 'meteor/socialize:cloudinary';